ioanmeri/js-concepts/06-ES6 modules.md

 ## Browser Support

-Not many modern browsers support import though, so what most people do is that they use tools such as **babel** to convert their import and export statements & other modern JS feautures into older JS, so that they can be used in browsers that don't support es6.
+Not many modern browsers support import though, so what most people do is that they use tools such as **babel** to convert their import and export statements & other modern JS features into older JS, so that they can be used in browsers that don't support es6.

-Older browsers will completely ignore the script tag because they don't recognise the type="module" part.
+Older browsers will completely ignore the script tag because they don't recognize the type="module" part.
 So it won't even render.

-You can use the nomodule attribute, which is recognised by older browsers and ignored by those who support es6.
+You can use the nomodule attribute, which is recognized by older browsers and ignored by those who support es6.
 ```
 <script nomodule  src="oldmain.js">
 ```

 But use babel anyway.
-It will automatically do the convertions for you and you don't have to rewrite your code twice.
+It will automatically do the conversions for you and you don't have to rewrite your code twice.